Server-Side Tracking

 currency: 'USD'

-- It will send a POST request to Facebook Conversion API (CAPI)
+- Server sends POST request to Facebook Conversion API

 {